itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/06_Bonus_Round/index.md

 - Title use:  **Test Step Name Response Time High**
 - Severity dropdown pick:  **Slowdown**

-When finished then select the **Create custom event for alerting** button.
-This will create our custom alert.
+When finished, select the **Create custom event for alerting** button.
+This will create your custom alert.

 <img src="../../assets/images/lab_6_custom_alert_3.png" width="500"/>

-We wil run another Load Test and review the Problem that gets generated from the custom alert you setup.
+We need to run a Load Test so we can review the Problem that gets generated from the custom alert you setup.

 ### Performance Analysis